-The Pupil Premium was introduced in 2011 to provide schools with additional funding for pupils who have been eligible for free school meals at any point during their time at primary school.
-The purpose of the Pupil Premium funding was to narrow the gap in attainment between children from low income families and their peers as well as to increase the range of opportunities available to them and improve their life chances.
+The purpose of the Pupil Premium funding is to narrow the gap in attainment between children from low income families and their peers as well as to increase the range of opportunities available to them and improve their life chances.

 When applying to a Merton school you will be encouraged to complete an application for free school meals.
 We receive a grant of around £1300 from the government for each child eligible for free school meals and so it is important for parents to complete the application on behalf of the school.

 Please follow this link to the online Free School Meals/Pupil Premium checking service to see if you are eligible.

 Schools are free to spend the Pupil Premium as they see fit.
 There is no requirement for this money to be spent on individual students simply because they fall into this category.
 However, it is expected that the funding will be used to support, as necessary, students in this group so that this group has every opportunity to make the same progress as their peers.